Jacob-J-Richards/DS-DA-Anomaly_Detection/ReadMe.md

 Question: Could have this anomaly been predicted before it occurred?

 1.)
-The node on the left is the distribution of failure rates of the anomalous subset of data before and after the anomaly
+The node on the left is the distribution of failure rates of the anomalous subset of data before and after the anomaly 2.)

-2.)
 The node on the right is the distribution of failure rates of the anomalous subset of data during the anomaly

-3.) these are two district distributions representing two distinct processes.
+Therefore, these are two distinct distributions representing two distinct processes.
+Something happened which caused this mean shift that could not have been predicted from the data before the anamoly.

-Therefore, real life process of which this data set is a collection of measurements on changed around February 13th 6PM and reverted back to it's original state around February 14th 9AM.